fuglaro/filet-cloud/README.md

 ### Third-Party Dependencies
 * All third-party dependencies are servered from the backend and are version controlled and stored locally.
 * All third-party dependencies loaded in the browser are Subresource Integrity checked.
-TODO

 ## Installation
 * Ensure your machine allows ssh from localhost.